gaak99/oxly/README.md

 	$ oxmerge dropbox://orgzly/foo.txt
 	```

 2a.
 If oxmerge finished with no conflicts -- *YAAAY* -- goto step 3 below.

 2b.
 If oxmerge finished with conflicts -- *BOOOO* -- choose one of the options output to resolve the conflict(s).

-3. Finally on Orgzly `Sync` (`Force Load` not necessary) to load merged/latest revision from Dropbox.
+3. Finally on Orgzly select `Sync` (`Force Load` not necessary) to load merged/latest revision from Dropbox.
 This should be done before any other changes are saved to Dropbox.

 Congrats your file is merged.

+### Caveats/Gotchas

+##### Careful no file locking!
+* For a succesful merge, once the oxit merge process (aka 2 latest revisions downloaded) begins the user needs to be careful and not change the file anymore outside of the process (until process completes).
+A lock of the file would be useful here but I don't see it in the Dropbox v2 api.

+##### 2-way ediff merge as fallback
+* `oxit merge2` will do a 2-way merge -- no ancestor involved so no auto-merge -- which might be handy if the ancdb is not set correctly.
+Also note it can be done on any two revisions, see `oxit merge2 --help`

+##### Revert revision on Dropbox as fallback
+* oxit does no Deletes via Dropbox API and all merges/pushes are saved as a new revision.
+If a mismerge is saved you can easily revert to the revision you want using the Dropbox.com site.

-### Tips/Tricks/Caveats/Gotchas
+### Tips/Tricks

-#### Design
-* oxit is not git -- Def not git as no real commits, no branches, single user, etc. But as far as a poor-man's DVCS goes, oxit can be useful when git is not avail.
-Oxit just implements enough of a subset of git to support a basic clone-merge-add-push flow (and a few others to view the revisions and merged file).
-New files in wd/index not supported.

-* My use case is Emacs on a Unix laptop and Android Orgzly on mobile phone so far only only that config has much real world use.
-More clients should be viable as long as two at a time are merged/pushed in a careful manner (don't save any non-oxit changes to Dropbox while this is being done).
-There's no locking done here so the user has to be careful and follow the procedure above.

-* Only handles a single file on Dropbox as remote repo (might be expanded to a dir tree in future).

 #### Using oxit

-##### oxit cmds log (--oneline), diff, and cat are handy to view revision's metadata and data
+##### oxit cmds log (--oneline is nice), diff, and cat are handy to view a revision metadata/data
+* See `oxit cmd --help`.

-##### Tip for clean -- no conflicts are a wonderful thing -- merge
+##### Tips for a clean -- no conflicts are a wonderful thang -- merge

-* I have one misc notes file I edit several times a day on Emacs and Orgzly and oxmerge once a day.
+* I have a misc notes file I slang url's and ideas to several times a day on Emacs and Orgzly and oxmerge once a day.
 And I'm mostly adding new (org top level) entries and much less changing older ones.
-To get a better chance of a clean (auto) merge I usually append note entries on Orgzly and prepend (below org TITLE header(s)) on emacs.
-Also on emacs I make sure the body of the note added has a empty line before and after as Orgzly likes it that way.
-So when Orgzly later groks it no changes are done that many generate a dirty merge.
+To get a better chance of a clean (auto) merge I usually append note entries on Orgzly and prepend (below org TITLE header(s)) on Emacs.
+Also on Emacs I make sure the body of the note added has a empty line before and after as Orgzly likes it that way.
+So when Orgzly later groks it no changes are done that many result in an anoying dirty merge.

 #### Using ediff
 * ediff skillz def a plus here.
-But if not currently not used to using ediff then this is good way to learn it.
-It's def a non-trivial -- UI-wise and concept-wise  -- Emacs app.
+But if you are not currently used to using ediff then this is good way to learn it.
+It's def a non-trivial -- UI-wise and concept-wise  -- but very useful Emacs app.
 * Orgzly seems to add blank line(s) so don't ediff merge them out on Emacs else u will keep seeing them come back -- zombielike --  to haunt you and must re-merge again and again.
 * BTW if you don't dig your ediff config try mines (that I found on the Net)